jamisaiteja/jamisaiteja/README.md

 [![Website Badge](https://img.shields.io/badge/StackOverflow-Jami-yellow)](https://stackoverflow.com/users/20483561/jami-saiteja)

 I'm
-Full Stack Devloper
+Full Stack Web Developer

 The crossover between design and programming has always been of interest to me, I've been lucky enough to work alongside some talented teams on a number of high profile websites.
-I have a wide range of skills that include back-end development using open source technologies (NodeJs, Python)front-end development (ReactJs, Redux, HTML5, CSS3, Javascript, Responsive, UX),database(Mysql,MongoDB).
+I have a wide range of skills that include back-end development using open source technologies (NodeJs, Python)front-end development (ReactJs, HTML5, CSS3, Javascript, Responsive, UX),database(Mysql).
 I am looking for a company willing to offer me a placement among their developers.
 In return, I would offer my full commitment, and be a pleasant and friendly addition to your team.

 Languages and Tools: